 Patent protection is an investment in technology.
 Like other investments, it can be expensive and uncertain.
-But for a technology startup, patent protection can also yield an outsized return by attracting investors, increasing valuation, and generating royalty income.
+However, for a technology startup, patent protection can also yield an outsized return by attracting investors, increasing valuation, and/or generating royalty income.
 A patent portfolio can also be used as collateral or sold at a profit.

-A patent portfolio’s value derives from the ability to use it as a barrier that stops competitors from making, using, importing, or selling similar products or providing similar services.
-The ability to stop others from reaching a particular market is especially relevant for technology industries and business models, where the only other barriers to entry are often just time and money.
+The value of a patent portfolio derives from the ability to use the portfolio as a barrier that prevents others from making, using, importing, or selling similar products and/or providing similar services.
+The ability to prevent others from reaching a particular market is especially relevant for technology industries and business models where the only other barriers to market entry are often time and money.

 Here are a few ways to realize the value provided by a well-developed patent portfolio:

 - Investors look for patent protection.
-Experienced investors usually look for patent protection when conducting due diligence.
-Patent protection helps investors preserve their investment by establishing and maintaining a barrier to competition that can enhance the value of your technology in the market.
+Experienced investors usually look for patent protection when conducting due diligence prior to investment.
+Patent protection helps investors preserve their investment by establishing and maintaining barriers to competition that can enhance the value of your technology in the market.

 - Patent licensing may generate royalty income.
-If your patents cover a product or process that you don’t plan to sell yourself, you may be able to license your patents, on an exclusive or non-exclusive basis.
-Under the license, you would receive a royalty in return for permission to make, use, or sell the products or processes covered by your patents.
-You can structure the license fee as a one-time payment, a recurring payment equal to a percentage of gross sales of the product(s), process(es), and service(s) covered by the patent(s) under license, an up-front payment against future sales, etc. A patent license can bring in thousands to millions of dollars per year, depending on the technology, the industry, and the strength of the patents being licensed.
-For instance, Kodak made about $3 billion licensing its intellectual property between 2003 and 2011—including almost $1 billion from licensing a pair of patents to LG and to Samsung.
+If your patents cover a product or process that you do not plan to sell yourself, you may be able to license your patents, on either an exclusive or non-exclusive basis.
+Under such a license, you would receive a royalty from the licensee in return for permission to make, use, and/or sell the products or processes covered by your patents.
+Likewise, you can structure the license fee as a one-time payment; a recurring payment equal to a percentage of gross sales of the product(s), process(es), and/or service(s) covered by the patent(s) under license; an up-front payment against future sales; or any combinations thereof.
+A patent license can bring in thousands to millions of dollars per year, depending on the technology, the industry, as well as the strength of the patents being licensed.
+For example, between 2003 and 2011, Kodak made about $3 billion licensing its intellectual property—including almost $1 billion from licensing a pair of patents to LG and to Samsung.

 - Patents can be sold.
 Patents are assets that can be sold, often at a profit.
-In 2011, Nortel sold 6,000 patents to Apple and Microsoft for $4.5 billion, or about $750,000 per patent—far more than the cost per patent.
+In 2011, Nortel sold 6,000 patents to Apple and Microsoft for $4.5 billion, or about $750,000 per patent—far more than the cost to obtain and maintain each patent.
 In 2014, Google’s purchase of Motorola included $5.5 billion for 17,000 patents, or about $323,000 per patent.
 While few companies have patent portfolios of such magnitude, even sales of single patents can provide meaningful proceeds.

 - Patents can be used as collateral.
-Using patents as collateral is a convenient way to raise funds without diluting ownership.
-This is especially useful for start-ups, which are often short on more traditional forms of collateral.
-In fact, the recent uptick in patent sales seems to have spurred the use of patents as collateral in venture lending.
+Using patents as collateral is a convenient way to raise funds without diluting ownership, which especially useful for start-ups that are often short on more traditional forms of collateral.
+In fact, a recent uptick in patent sales seems to have spurred the use of patents as collateral in venture lending.

-- Patents can be enforced.
+Patents can be enforced.
 If your patent is being infringed, you can enforce it by filing suit in federal court.
-Patent litigation tends to be very expensive and last for years, so enforcement usually does not make sense for most start-ups.
+However, because patent litigation tends to be very expensive and last for years, enforcement usually does not make sense for most start-ups.
 Nevertheless, a patent portfolio’s value derives directly from the ability to enforce it.
-The most valuable patent portfolios cover profitable markets for technology, are easy to enforce, and less susceptible to attack during patent litigation.
-Even if you don’t plan to enforce your patent portfolio in the short term, you might enforce it five, ten, or fifteen years in the future.
-And if you plan to sell, the buyer may want to enforce the patent portfolio.
-Thinking about enforcement while developing your patent portfolio will help you maximize the return on your investment in patent protection.
+The most valuable patent portfolios are ones that cover profitable markets for technology, are easy to enforce, and are less susceptible to attack during patent litigation.
+Even if you do not plan to enforce your patent portfolio in the short term, you might enforce it five, ten, or fifteen years in the future.
+Likewise, if you plan to sell or license the portfolio, the buyer or licensee may want to enforce the patent portfolio.
+Therefore, thinking about enforcement while developing your patent portfolio will help you maximize the return on your investment in patent protection.